islam-md-didarul/islam-md-didarul/README.md

 ## 👨‍💻 About Me

 I’m passionate about uncovering the **physics of fluid flows in biological and engineering systems** through the combined power of **Computational Fluid Dynamics (CFD)** and hands-on experiments.
+Moreover, I am deeply motivated to explore the emerging fields of Digital Twin and Medical Twin technologies, utilizing my knowledge in fluid dynamics to connect simulation, AI, and Data-Driven methods for real-world applications.

 My research explores:
 - ⚙️ **Turbomachinery** – hydraulic performance optimization, cavitation and erosion studies, pump design improvements